craftpulse/craft-timeloop/README.md

 ### Collecting dates across entries

-The `recurringDates()` Twig function expands a whole element query into recurring dates within a window — handy for calendars and agenda views.
+The `recurringDates()` Twig function expands a whole element query into recurring dates within a window, handy for calendars and agenda views.
 Pass the query, the Timeloop field handle, and a start and end date (boundaries are inclusive):

 ```twig
 {% set agenda = recurringDates(craft.entries.section('events'), 'schedule', '2026-01-01', '2026-12-31') %}